tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## External Impact

+ * Facebook Flow performs a [series of inferences](https://github.com/facebook/flow/blob/v0.27.0/src/typing/import_export.ml#L99-L120) to detect CJS and ES modules.
+Unambiguous Script and Module goals would improve its ability to determine module types.

  * Microsoft packaged web applications can benefit from unambiguous Script and Module goals.
 The bytecode cache for a packaged web application is generated upon installation.
 When the application is running, files are loaded by script